Matheus2212/js-validation-notification/README.md

 # JS_Validation
 A vanilla JS script to validate forms on Front-end (built to be used on front-end, for the user that doesn't have development skills - please, add validation to your backend as well).
 It is based on Google's Material Design.

-First it was using the DOMContentLoaded event to set all up, but that doesn't work nicely on AJAX/single-page applications, so I've changed to use a "manual trigger" to this.
+First it was using the DOMContentLoaded event to set all up, but that doesn't work nicely on AJAX/single-page applications, so I've changed to use a "manual trigger" for the script.

 ---